-Jesus performed a miracle of feeding around five thousand men not including women and children with five loaves of bread and two fish.
+Jesus performed the miracle of feeding around five thousand men not including women and children with five loaves of bread and two fish.
 It is one miracle a child who ever attended a church Sunday school for any length of time will hear and never forget.
-In fact, it has been said by at least one seasoned minister and missionary who has travelled preaching the Gospel to many different continents around the world that this will be one of the first questions he will ask Jesus in Heaven: “Jesus, about those loaves and fishes.
+In fact, it has been said by at least one seasoned minister and missionary who has travelled preaching the Gospel to many different continents around the world that this will be one question he will ask Jesus in Heaven: “Jesus, about those loaves and fishes.
 How did you do that?”

 It is a miracle of miracles.
 One thing we sometimes might miss about this miracles is what Jesus did after it was over.
 What did Jesus do?